Making a Will

 Preparing a Will

-Before preparing a Will, a person needs to think about what possessions they are likely to have when they die, including properties, money, investments and even animals.
-Prior to an estate being distributed among beneficiaries, all debts and the funeral expenses must be paid.
-When a person has a joint bank account, the money passes automatically to the other account holder, and they can’t leave it to someone else.
+A person needs to think about what possessions they are likely to have when they die, including properties, money, investments and even animals.
+Prior to an estate being distributed among beneficiaries, all debts and the funeral expenses, must be paid.

 Estate assets may include:

-- Savings in bank and building society accounts
+- Savings in bank, building society and National Savings accounts

-- Insurance, such as life assurance or an endowment policy
+- Insurance, such as life assurance or an endowment policy, not in Trust

 - Pension funds that include a lump sum payment on death

-- Investments such as stocks and shares, investment trusts, Individual Savings Accounts
+- Investments such as shares, investment trusts, Individual Savings Accounts

 - Motor vehicles